Deep Space Optical Communications

-Deep Space Optical Communications (DSOC) is a laser space communication system in development meant to improve communications performance 10 to 100 times over the current radio frequency technology without incurring increases in mass, volume or power.
-DSOC will be capable of providing high bandwidth downlinks from beyond cislunar space.
+Deep Space Optical Communications (DSOC) is a laser space communication system in operation that improved communications performance 10 to 100 times over radio frequency technology without incurring increases in mass, volume or power.
+DSOC is capable of providing high bandwidth downlinks from beyond cislunar space.

 The project is led by NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California.
+In April 2024, the system successfully communicated with the Psyche spacecraft at a distance of 140 million miles.

 Overview

 Future human expeditions may require a steady stream of high-definition imagery, live video feeds, and real-time data transmission across deep space to enable timely guidance and updates during the long-distance journeys.
-Even at its maximum data rate of 5.2 megabits per second (Mbps), the Mars Reconnaissance Orbiter (MRO) requires 7.5 hours to transmit all of its onboard recorder, and 1.5 hours to send a single HiRISE image to be processed back on Earth.
+Even at its maximum data rate of 5.2 megabits per second (Mb/s), the Mars Reconnaissance Orbiter (MRO) requires 7.5 hours to transmit all of its onboard recorder, and 1.5 hours to send a single HiRISE image to be processed back on Earth.
 New high-resolution hyperspectral imagers put further demands on their communications system, requiring even higher data rates.

-The precursor technology demonstration for this optical transceiver is scheduled to launch in 2022 on board NASA's robotic Psyche mission to study the giant metal asteroid known as 16 Psyche.
-The laser beams from the spacecraft will be received by a ground telescope at Palomar Observatory in California.
+The precursor technology demonstration for this optical transceiver was launched in 2023 on board NASA's robotic Psyche mission to study the giant metal asteroid known as 16 Psyche.
+The laser beams from the spacecraft will be received by the 200 inch (5 m) Hale Telescope at Palomar Observatory in California.
 Laser beams to the spacecraft will be sent from a smaller telescope at the Table Mountain Observatory in California.

+First light was achieved on 14 November 2023.

+The first video successfully beamed from space using the technology occurred on 11 December, 2023 from a record-setting 19 million miles away (31 million kilometers, or about 80 times the Earth-Moon distance).